Basis4ajake/Rock-paper-scissors/readme.md

 Pseudocode:

-Store move as a string variable
-Store a string variable for computers move choice Randomly generate computers move selection from the three options Store string variable for humans move choice using prompt that
+Store move for computer player and human computer as a string variable Store a string variable for computers move choice Randomly generate computers move selection from the three options Store string variable for humans move choice using prompt that